-In accordance with policies established for the Rent Reform demonstration, families who are selected for the test group of the Stepped Rent policy will have triennial re-examinations.
+In accordance with policies established for the Rent Reform demonstration, families who are selected for the treatment group of the Stepped Rent policy will have triennial re-examinations.
 Changes in family/household circumstances under the alternative reexamination schedule will be addressed with the Stepped Rent Hardship Policy in lieu of an interim reexamination.

-For Elderly/Disabled households who are excluded from the rent study but who are eligible for triennial reexaminations, they will be eligible for one interim adjustment for a reduction in income and have access to a hardship request as needed.
+For Elderly/Disabled households who are excluded from the rent study but who are eligible for triennial reexaminations, they will be eligible for one interim adjustment for a request as needed.